-The user agreements of many online marketplaces for import/export clearly suggest that you use their listings at your own risk.
-This is no accident; even when everyone is on the up-and-up, international trade in volume can be tricky.
-Check references and make extensive contact; don't just take the supplier's word for things, or rely on the ratings shown on the website.
+The user agreements of many online marketplaces for importers/exporters suggest that you use their listings at your own risk.
+This isn't an arbitrary warning; even when each party is conducting their business ethically, international trade in volume can be tricky.
+Check references and make extensive contact with them.
+Don't just take the supplier's word for things or rely on the ratings shown on the website.

 Consider going through a trade agent.
-For orders of any size, consider taking on the services of a trade agent in the country of origin—one that can handle logistics and do inspections for you, advocating for your interests.
+No matter the size of your order, a trade agent in the country of origin can handle logistics, do inspections on your behalf, and advocate for your interests in general.

-Sourcing in the international business-to-business space can be a great opportunity and can yield long-term win-win relationships for all involved.
-Be smart and you can find great partnerships and deals.
+Sourcing in the international business-to-business space can offer opportunities for long-term, profitable relationships for all parties.
+Be smart, do your due diligence, and you can find great partnerships and deals.